klausfischer/toggle-button/README.md

 ![Screenshot with off state, on state and custom color](preview.png)

 Scalable SVG toggle buttons, HTML/CSS only, no dependencies, yeah!
+Aims for a fail-well approach, if svg is somehow not supported, the Regular Joe&trade; checkbox can be displayed.

 Currently uses CSS custom properties, [limited support](http://caniuse.com/#search=css%20variables), planned for an own branch.